 Pre-qualifying hiring marketplace candidates

-The key with Triplebyte is to do great qualification early on to filter out candidates who will never join your startup in the first place.
+The key with Hired or Triplebyte is to do qualification early on to filter out candidates who will never join your startup in the first place.
 In this case, what you’re looking for are candidates who have a high risk-appetite, care less about cash comp, want to learn, and wear many hats.

 Moving forward vs. qualifying out

 You shouldn’t be doing a hard sell here.
-If it’s clear that the candidate wants to optimize for cash, or is risk-averse, that’s fine.
+If it’s clear the candidate wants to optimize for cash or is risk-averse, that’s fine.
 Be up-front about the fact that it sounds like a small startup might not be what they’re looking for and offer to be helpful.
 Qualifying them out quickly is much better than reaching the offer stage only to discover that you can’t compete on cash.

 1. You know they’re serious and can justify spending the time it takes to interview and sell the candidate.